nicholasmeade/Rootinez/README.md

 ### Build Status

-As of 7/22/2022:
+As of 7/28/2022:

 - user creation, authentication/authorization has been refactored on backend
-- currently working on successful implementation in frontend
+- currently working on successful implementation in frontend - as of 7/28/2022 visitors can successfully create an account and log in with their credentials
-- frontend CRUD operations to be refactored after
+- frontend CRUD operations up next to be implemented and other account features
-- deployed version 1.0 of frontend today to showcase what has been accomplished so far
+- deployed version 1.0 of frontend 7/22/2022 to showcase what has been accomplished so far
-- deployment of version 1.0 of backend to come pending successful implemention of user creation, authentication/authorization and CRUD features in frontend
+- deployment of version 1.0 of backend to come pending successful implemention of CRUD features in frontend

 ### Technologies Used